huynguy-db/arcion-docs/content/docs/references/cloudlogging/newrelic.md

 # Send replication statistics and logs to New Relic

 Enterprises can gain valuable business metrics from a centralized, all-in-one log management platform such as [New Relic](https://newrelic.com/platform/log-management).
 With that in mind, Arcion has added support for New Relic from version 22.10.28.2.
-With

 To send your replication statistics and logs to New Relic, follow the steps below.